0xMikeAdams/wpmcp/README.md

 Enable debug mode in plugin settings to get detailed logging information.
 Check WordPress debug logs for detailed error messages.

-## Support

-For support, please check the plugin documentation or contact the development team.

 ## License

 This plugin is licensed under the GPL v2 or later.